 What Kind of Material is Best For Heat Resistant Gloves?

 Typically you will see two types of material that heat resistant gloves are made of.
 The first is kevlar.
 The same tough material that goes into bulletproof vests is one of the best materials for tough gloves.
 Kevlar is resistant to both flames as well as cutting, and it can withstand temperatures of up to 800 degrees Fahrenheit without melting.
 While leather isn’t as heat resistant and is only able to withstand temperatures up to 200 degrees Fahrenheit, it is very tough and forms a nice outer shell.
 Additionally, leather is tough but also flexible, allowing you to move and manipulate your hands without too much resistance from the material.
-Finally, one last material that is common in heat resistant gloves is a liner made from aluminum that will help to deflect heat from your hands, further giving you some intense protection.
-For most gloves, they will have layers that allow for the benefits of each material to be combined together.
+Finally, one last material that is common in heat-resistant gloves is a liner made from aluminum that will help to deflect heat from your hands, further giving you some intense protection.
+Most gloves will have layers that allow for the benefits of each material to be combined together.
 Some gloves will have a leather outing, followed by kevlar and aluminum liners, and then a cotton interior for comfort and breathability.
 With thick gloves that you will be wearing for a long period of time, you will want that comfort, so don’t skimp on trying out the cotton liner!

 Do I Need Arm Protection?